grid-x/example-webhook-receiver/README.md

 Instead, requests will be signed with both the old and the new secret for three days and both digests will be appended to the requests' `X-Signature` header.
 After these three days, the old secret will be finally dropped and requests will only be signed with the new secret.

+> [!WARNING]
+>
+> We will only sign requests with the five most recent HMAC secrets for a webhook subscription to ensure that our
+> requests don't exceed the header size limits of common web servers.
+>
+> This means for you, that you shouldn't call the secret rotation five times after each other without actually
+> replacing the HMAC secret key on your receiver with one of the returned secrets.

 ### Handling duplicate events